 If you’re regularly sending a lot of the same item, it’s probably worth getting a quote for custom sized packaging to fit your item.
 Many people don’t even consider this, but if you’re sending more than 200 units every few months, then the cost of a customised box can actually be less than a standard one as it’ll only use just the right amount of cardboard (prices of which have risen around 10% recently).
 It’ll also reduce the amount of time to pack and the amount of void fill required.

-If there’s anything else you’d like to know about postage and packaging costs, you can contact us by clicking here.
+If there’s anything else you’d like to know about postage and packaging costs, you can contact us.